BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 mobileRouter.js
 ---------------
-   mobileRouter.js is where you can include mobile specific scripts that you do not want to include in your desktop application.
+   mobileRouter.js is where you can include mobile specific scripts that you do not want included in your desktop application.
 This file starts with a define method that lists jquery, backbone, and view.js as dependencies.
-Keep in mind that jquery and backbone had already been previously loaded in mobile.js, but Require.js is smart enough not to load dependencies more than once.
+Keep in mind that jQuery and Backbone had already been previously loaded in mobile.js, but Require.js is smart enough not to load dependencies more than once.

    It is best practice to list out all of your dependencies for every file, regardless of whether or not they expose global objects and are already included in the page.
 This is also especially important for the Require.js optimizer (which needs to determine which files depend on which other files).